 - Implement security controls and preventative measures across all of your systems.
-This includes everything from comprehensive anti-virus software on all employee computers to a web application firewall on your site server to minimum password requirements on all customer accounts.
+This includes comprehensive anti-virus software on all employee computers, a web application firewall on your site server, and minimum password requirements on all customer accounts.

 - Consider cyber risk insurance that covers you (and your customers) in case of any loss.

-- If you don’t already have a cybersecurity plan in place, consider asking your IT or engineering department to review the NIST Cybersecurity framework and create a plan to implement it within your business.
+- If you don’t already have a cybersecurity plan, consider asking your IT or engineering department to review the NIST Cybersecurity Framework and create a plan to implement it within your business.

 Shipping costs money.
-(It’s easy to see why – Fedex alone has 650 airplanes delivering freight every day.)
+(It’s easy to see why – FedEx alone has 650 airplanes delivering freight daily.)
 Yet customers are increasingly expecting free shipping.
 The Sectigo study (linked to above) found that 68% of top internet retailers now offer free shipping.
-This means that businesses need to build shipping costs into the sale price of their products.
+This means that businesses must build shipping costs into the sale price of their products.

 The good news?
-Most ecommerce stores have a minimum purchase required for customers to qualify for free shipping (which makes it a lot easier for retailers to include shipping costs in their product prices.)
-The average store requires a purchase of at least $50 to quality for free shipping.
+Most eCommerce stores have a minimum purchase required for customers to qualify for free shipping (which makes it easier for retailers to include shipping costs in their product prices.)
+The average store requires at least $50 to qualify for free shipping.

-In addition, customers expect to be able to return products they’re not satisfied with.
-Return policies vary quite a bit, but the typical (median) store gives customers up to 45 days to return products.
+In addition, customers expect to be able to return unsatisfied products.
+Return policies vary, but the typical (median) store gives customers up to 45 days to return products.

 Increase your conversion rates

-Approximately 97% of ecommerce site visitors leave without making a purchase.
+Approximately 97% of eCommerce site visitors leave without making a purchase.
 Why?
-There can be a myriad of different reasons: comparison shopping, not ready to buy, chose a competitors’ product, etc.
+There can be many reasons: comparison shopping, not being ready to buy, choosing a competitor’s product, etc.

-There’s a very simple takeaway for ecommerce businesses: getting more of the 97% to purchase gives you a major advantage over your competitors.
-A higher conversion rate means your business is more profitable…so you can spend more money on ad campaigns…which means you drive more sales…which translates to more profits…it’s an upward spiral of success!
+There’s a clear takeaway for eCommerce businesses: getting more of the 97% to purchase gives you a significant advantage over your competitors.
+A higher conversion rate means your business is more profitable…so you can spend more money on ad campaigns…which means you drive more sales…which translates to more profits… it’s an upward spiral of success!

 Here are a few tips for increasing your e-commerce conversion rate: